(Written in 2000)

 jackets and books (adult and children's), TV series, and video games for 30 years, and is acknowledged world-wide as being one of the top practitioners

 in these genres.

 His originals have been exhibited at Britain's foremost illustrators gallery, the Chris Beetles Gallery in London's West End, while he has held

-one-man shows at the Langton Gallery, London, in Sierre, Switzerland, in Cardiff and Machynlleth, Wales, with participation in many joint shows and
+one-man shows at the Langton Gallery, London, in Sierre, Switzerland, and in Cardiff and Machynlleth, Wales, with participation in many joint shows and

 signing sessions in the UK and Europe.
-Matthews' originals are owned by celebrities including Pythons John Cleese and Terry Jones who have 5 between
+Matthews' originals are owned by celebrities including Pythons John Cleese and Terry Jones, who have 5 between

 them.
 Rodney has been in great demand for record cover design, having done more than 70 for artists including Thin Lizzy, Nazareth, Asia, The

 Scorpions, Barclay James Harvest, Magnum (10), and Rick Wakeman.

 Over 80 of his designs have been published as poster prints, selling in millions world-wide.
 There have also been postcards, notecards, collector's